wncc/CodeInQuarantine/Week_7_AdvancedFrontEnd/README.md

 [Here](https://blog.logrocket.com/history-of-frontend-frameworks/) is an interesting read if you would like to read about the history of frontend frameworks.

+Native app development is the creation of software programs that run on specific devices and platforms.
+Unlike websites and web applications, native mobile apps don’t run in the browser.
+You need to download them from platform-specific app stores such as Apple’s App Store and Google Play.
+After installation, you can access each app by tapping its respective icon on the screen of your device.
+Native app development requires different skills and technologies than mobile website development.
+You don’t have to worry about browser behavior and compatibility.
+You can use the native features of mobile OSs to deliver the user experience and implement the functionalities of your app.

 ## Resources

 - ### [ReactJS](https://www.wncc-iitb.org/wiki/index.php/ReactJs)